bcaffo/LittleInferenceBook/manuscript/04_expectations.md

 ![Simulation of coin flips](images/coinFlipSimulationMean.png)

-## Summary
+## Summary notes
-- Expected values are properties of distributions
+- Expected values are properties of distributions.
-- The population mean is the center of mass of population
+- The population mean is the center of mass of population.
-- The sample mean is the center of mass of the observed data
+- The sample mean is the center of mass of the observed data.
-- The sample mean is an estimate of the population mean
+- The sample mean is an estimate of the population mean.
-- The sample mean is unbiased: the population mean of its distribution is the mean that it's trying to estimate
+- The sample mean is unbiased: the population mean of its distribution is the mean that it's trying to estimate.
-- The more data that goes into the sample mean, the more concentrated its density / mass function is around the population mean
+- The more data that goes into the sample mean, the more. concentrated its density / mass function is around the population mean.

 ## Exercises